-The internet is a tool which your child will use for a wide range of activities both at school and at home.
+The internet is a tool that your child will use for a wide range of activities both at school and at home.

 The following rules are displayed in Key Stage 2 classrooms and are discussed with children on a regular basis:

-I will only use the internet when I have permission and / or am supervised by a teacher.
+I will only use the internet when I have permission and/or being supervised by a teacher.

 I will not give any personal details to anyone over the Internet.

 I will not arrange to meet anyone over the Internet.

 I will report anything I see or receive that worries me.

 I will respect the privacy of others.
 I will not publish their names, addresses, phone numbers, or photographs.